OwenCochell/maec/README.md

 Ideally, this project will be used as a framework for working with sound programably, as well as providing an environment for creating and using digital instruments and voices!

+In short, with the power of MAEC, you can:

+- Create audio data from scratch!
+- Alter existing audio data!
+- Link discreet modules together to form a meaningful chain!
+- Use our home grown DSP functions!
+(Ok maybe don't do this one...)
+- Import and export audio data to various places/services!
+- Hook your own custom functionality into MAEC!
+- Impress your friends!

 ## Current Features

 We currently have a lot of things implemented!